NASA To Make Announcement About First Mission To Touch Sun

 (And yes, when I first heard the joke – about a million years ago – it was the Polish Space Agency going to the Sun at night.)

 Solar Probe Plus?
 Name Botch!
-(Score:4, Interesting)
+(Score:5, Interesting)

 Project Icarus.
 This needs to be called Project Icarus.